-ExternalSecure: The system sends encrypted audit logs to an external syslog server that is verified by a certificate in the Audit CA list.
-The Audit CA list file must be uploaded to the codec using the web interface.
-The common\name parameter of a certificate in the CA list must match the IP address of the syslog server, and the secure TCP server must be set up to listen for secure (TLS) TCP Syslog messages.
+ExternalSecure: The video system sends encrypted audit logs to an external syslog server that is verified by a certificate in the Audit CA list.
+The Audit CA list file must be uploaded to the video system using the web interface.
+The common_name parameter of a certificate in the CA list must match the IP address or DNS name of the syslog server, and the secure TCP server must be set up to listen for secure (TLS) TCP Syslog messages.